magento/merchdocs/src/system/template-path-hints.md

     - To activate template path hints for the store, set **Enabled Template Path Hints for Storefront** to `Yes`.

-    - To enable template path hints for the store only when the URL includes parameters, set **Enable Hints for Storefront with URL Parameter** to `Yes`.

-    - To set value for the url param. default value is `magento`.
+    - To enable template path hints for the store only when the URL includes the `templatehints` parameter, set **Enable Hints for Storefront with URL Parameter** to `Yes`.
+Then set value for the parameter if needed.
+The default value is `magento`, but you can use a custom value.
+For example, if you change the value to `lorem`, you would use `mymagento.com?templatehints=lorem` to display template hints.

     - To activate template path hints for the Admin, set **Enabled Template Path Hints for Admin** to `Yes`.